tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 This document uses terms defined in {{?I-D.ietf-pquip-pqt-hybrid-terminology}}.
 For the purposes of this document, it is helpful to be able to divide cryptographic algorithms into two classes:

-"Traditional Algorithm": An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms.
-In the context of TLS, examples of traditional key exchange algorithms include Elliptic Curve Diffie-Hellman (ECDH); which is almost always used in the ephemeral mode referred to as Elliptic Curve Diffie-Hellman Ephemeral (ECDHE).
+"Asymmetric Traditional Cryptographic Algorithm": An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms, elliptic curve discrete logarithms, or related mathematical problems.

 "Post-Quantum Algorithm": An asymmetric cryptographic algorithm that is believed to be secure against attacks using quantum computers as well as classical computers.
-Examples of quantum-resistant digital signature schemes include ML-DSA, Falcon and SLH-DSA.
+Post-quantum algorithms can also be called quantum-resistant or quantum-safe algorithms.
+Examples of quantum-resistant digital signature schemes include ML-DSA, FN-DSA and SLH-DSA.

 # Specifying ML-DSA within IKEv2 {#ml-dsa}